zhanyong-wan/wordle-solver/README.md

 What are the hints you got (5-letter string, where M = match, O = wrong order, X: not match)?
 MMMMM Success!
 The answer is LARVA.
 ```

+## Implementation notes

+The valid answers and valid guesses are obtained from the game's source code:

+1. Go to the game (https://www.nytimes.com/games/wordle/index.html).
+1. Right click on the background, View Page Source.
+1. Find the reference to the source script.
+It looks like
+    `<script src="main.5d21d0d0.js"></script>`.
+1. Open the `.js` file.
+Find two lists in it:
+    *   `var ko=["cigar","rebut",...]` is the list of valid answers.
+    *   `wo=["aahed","aalii",...]` is the list of valid guesses.
+This is
+        disjoint with the previous list, so the actual valid guesses are
+        the union of the two lists.